 Mixed Polyembryony – Found in Argemone Mexicana and Ulmus Americana.

 Adventive Polyembryony – Polyembryony in citrus is most common along with Mangifera and Opuntia.

-False polyembryony is the formation of two or more embryos with the development of monosporic embryo sac.
-Here two or more nucelli fuses for embryo sac development.
+False polyembryony is the formation of two or more embryos with the development of a monosporic embryo sac.
+Here are two or more nucelli fuses for embryo sac development.

 Such polyembryony does not require initial sporophytic cells, proembryo or zygote.
 The development of an embryo can be made in a culture medium.
 These induced embryos are known as somatic embryos or adventitious embryos.

+In the past, polyembryony was considered a rare ingredient but is now regarded as a desirable ingredient in citrus fruits, mangoes, jams, roses, apples, almonds, and so on. to find products of real value.
+It is therefore a very important part of Horticulture and in particular, Nucellar adventive polyembryony is very important to it.
+It helps to maintain the similarity between parent and offspring.
+Nucellar plants show energy recovery.
+In addition, nucellar embryos are disease-free.
 There is a lot of practical importance in polyembryony.
 It is particularly useful for the propagation of certain species of plants.
-For instance, adventive embryos, which retain characteristics of the parent plant, is used to create genetically uniform seedlings of citrus and mango.
+For instance, adventive embryos, which retain characteristics of the parent plant, are used to create genetically uniform seedlings of citrus and mango.
 Moreover, in the case of citrus, grafts from other types are also used in orchard stock.

 i.
 In which of the following species Nucellar polyembryony is found?

 Ans . (a) Citrus